-Epilepsy is a condition involving recurrent, unprovoked seizures.
+Epilepsy is a medical condition involving recurrent, unprovoked seizures.
 Seizures are defined as a period of abnormal electrical brain activity in the brain which causes the body to act uncontrollably and oftentimes unconsciously.
 Also, seizures may cause the brain the sense things that aren’t there (hallucinations).
 A lot of people with epilepsy have more than one type of seizure and might also have other neurological symptoms as well.
 Common symptoms associated with seizures include, but aren’t limited to the following:

 - Severe shaking of the body